firehot/cocos2d-2.0-kamcord/README.md

 	+ (void) showView;

-This presents a modal view with the following options:
+This presents the following modal view:

 <img src="https://dl.dropbox.com/u/6122/Kamcord/MainMenu.png" style="display: block; margin-left: auto; margin-right: auto;" />

-`Replay video` will show the video of the gameplay that just happened (the result of the last `stopRecording` call).
+Pressing the play button will replay the last recorded video (the result of the last `stopRecording` call).

-`Share` will bring the user to a new view that lets them enter a message and select Facebook, Twitter, YouTube, and/or email.
-When the user taps the `Share` button on this second view, we upload the video to our servers and share their message to their selected social networks.
-The first time the user selects Facebook, Twitter, or YouTube, he will be prompted for the relevant credentials and permissions.
+Pressing any of the four buttons below will let the user share on Facebook/Twitter/YouTube and with Email:

 <img src="https://dl.dropbox.com/u/6122/Kamcord/ShareView.png" style="display: block; margin-left: auto; margin-right: auto;" />

+The first time the user presses the share button on this view, he will be prompted for the relevant credentials and permissions.

+This view is built programmatically, so there are no storyboards or nibs to mess with.

 All uploading to YouTube and sharing on Facebook/Twitter happens in a background thread.
-Based on testing, this has negligible impact on performance and provides for a great user experience, because your user can hit `Share` and get back to playing your game  as soon as possible.
+This provides for a great user experience because your user can share/upload in the background and and get back to playing your game as soon as possible.

 On Facebook, we will share the URL of the video with their typed message.
 A thumbnail from the video will be automatically generated and shown.
 On Twitter, if the user types the following message: